The Bankrate promise

 Whole life insurance is different from term insurance in a couple of ways.
 It never expires, for one thing, and the premiums are usually higher than for term insurance.
 The big difference, though, is the investment component: a portion of the money you pay in premiums goes to build up equity in the policy, which you can draw on during your lifetime.

-What does it mean to surrender your life insurance and can you cancel surrender whole life insurance?
 Surrendering life insurance means that you want to opt out or cancel your life insurance policy.
-You can surrender your police based on the equity you have built up.
-Surrendering or cancelling your policy may mean that you will get a check from your insurer — but only if you’ve had the policy long enough to build up cash value.
-If you surrender in the first ten years or so, fees will probably eat up any value that you have.
+Surrendering or canceling your policy may mean that you might get a check from your insurer — but only if you’ve had the policy long enough to build up cash value.
+If you surrender in the first 10 years or so, fees will probably eat up any value that you have.
 If your policy is older, however, and you find yourself in need of money more than you are in need of a life insurance policy, you may be able to cash in your policy for a payout.

 When to cancel your life insurance policy

-You may have a good reason for canceling your life insurance policy, starting with a simple and common one: you do not need it anymore.
-If your family is grown and your spouse or partner is able to manage on their own without a death benefit, it may be that life insurance does not need to be part of your financial portfolio.
+- You no longer need coverage: If your family is grown and your spouse or partner is able to manage on their own without a death benefit, it may be that life insurance does not need to be part of your financial portfolio any longer.

 A good thing to remember is that your life insurance policy should be part of a greater financial strategy that you have in place to provide a secure future for yourself and your loved ones.
-If there are better ways to do that, by all means cancel your policy and invest the money you would have paid in premiums into another savings vehicle.
+If there are better ways to do that, it might make sense to cancel your policy and invest the money you would have paid in premiums into another savings vehicle.

 Do you get money back when canceling life insurance?

-If you have a whole life policy, and you have equity built up in the policy because you have been paying into it for a decade or more, you may receive a lump sum payment from your insurer.
-They will subtract any fees out of this payment and send you the rest of the cash value of your policy.
+If you have a permanent life policy, and you have equity built up in the policy because you have been paying into it for a decade or more, you may receive a lump sum payment from your insurer.
+They will subtract any fees or outstanding loan balance out of this payment and send you the rest of the cash value of your policy.
 This, too, will probably be far less than your death benefit.

 You lose your premium payments